This study, using an online survey with large samples, analyzes the latent demand for autonomous vehicles in Japan. The analysis is twofold.

 Second, we deal with consumers' attitudes toward the moral dilemma that artificial intelligence (AI) armed in vehicles should face: "the trolley problem" of choosing between two evils, such as running over pedestrians or sacrificing themselves and their passenger to save the pedestrians.
 We find that, like in the United States, there exists a particular gap between the Japanese consumers' morality and their expected purchasing behavior.
 Considering it, we alert that autonomous vehicles may cause the social dilemma, and insist the need to pay more attention to this social dilemma when we design the AI algorithm or traffic laws.

-Forthcoming: Morita, Tamaki, and Managi, Shunsuke.
-"Autonomous vehicles: Willingness to pay and the social dilemma," Transportation Research Part C: Emerging Technologies.
+Published: Morita, Tamaki, and Shunsuke Mangai, 2020.
+"Autonomous vehicles: Willingness to pay and the social dilemma," Transportation Research Part C: Emerging Technologies, Vol. 119, 102748.